HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 We anticipate that the MRI session will take no more than 3 hours.
 You’ll be compensated with $60.

-### **Additional Sessions**
+### Smartphone Tracking

- There are a few more parts to the study where you can get additional compensation, after the MRI session happens.
-You'll be onboarded to these at the MRI session, if you opt in.
-If you don't opt in today, you can always change your mind at the MRI session.

-1. One of those is a supplemental questionnaire where they'll send you a link to do about one more hour of questionnaires at home whenever it is convenient for you within the next 48 hours.
-If you finish those, you'll be sent an additional $30.

-(**Smartphone tracking is not required to participate in the study**)
-2. You can opt into a smartphone tracking research that we're doing.
+You can opt into a smartphone tracking research that we're doing.
 Basically it will be on your phone - it's an app.
 It won't take any of your cellular data but it will occasionally (every 3 minutes or so) check your GPS location and it will also check things like how fast you're moving using the accelerometer.
 It will also check how many times your phone turns on and off.

 This will give us an idea of things like your activity during the day, how much you're sleeping, how much you're moving, how much exercise you're doing.
 The other part of the app is daily surveys where it will ask you about 10 questions every day.
 It'll pop up at 6pm but we can change that specific time.
 Then you'll answer questions about your mood and what you've been doing during the day.

 The reason that we are interested in this is because it can give us an insight into how people's behavior affects their mood and how different people with different brain profiles may have different activity patterns or mood relationships that we can investigate with this long-term data.

-For that portion of the study, you'll be paid based on how many survey days you complete.
-So if you complete 25 or more survey days, you'll be paid $35/month.
-If you complete 15 survey days, you'll be paid $20/month.
-The specifics are in the consent form. !! add!!
-This will run for a maximum of six months, but if you would like to leave the study at any time during that period, you can always uninstall the app and it will stop collecting data.
+This will run for a maximum of **six months**, but if you would like to leave the study at any time during that period, you can always **uninstall the app and it will stop collecting data.**

 ### **Data Privacy**